xoascf/SuRun/SuRun/ReadMe.txt

 ------------------------------------------------------------------------------
 SuRun 1.0.1.0 - 2007-05-11:
 ---------------------------
-* Added Support for programs that are always run without asking for permission
+* Added Whitelist for programs that are always run without asking
 * When finally uninstalling SuRun the registry is cleaned
 * Logon dialogs are resized only if the command line is too long
-* Dialogs have a 40s Timeout to "cancel" now
+* Dialogs have a 40s Timeout to automatic "cancel"
-* SuRun retries to open the pipe for 60 seconds on failure.
-This is useful, when a user starts multiple applications in short time.
-(E.G. with Windows' AutoStart menu)
+* SuRun retries to open the service pipe for 3 minutes.
+This is useful, when a user starts multiple apps in short intervalls. (e.g. from the StartUp menu)

 SuRun 1.0.0.1 - 2007-05-09:
 ---------------------------